Ján Sojka: Career

 Sojka made his Fortuna Liga debut on 20 July 2019, in a sold-out home fixture against defending champions, Slovan Bratislava.
 Sojka was featured in a starting-XI.
 After over an hour he was replaced by summer arrival, Michal Klec.
 While on the pitch, Sojka witnessed two goals of Slovan, scored by Aleksandar Čavrić and Andraž Šporar, from a penalty.
 Later on Šporar's second goal and a sole goal of Pohronie, scored by Patrik Abrahám, had set the final score to 1:3.

 Sojka made another Fortuna Liga appearance on 31 August 2019, in Myjava, in a neutral-soil away fixture against iClinic Sereď.
-Sojka came on in the 66th minute as a replacement for Jakub Sedláček, with the score set at 2:2, following goals by Zachara and Patrik Abrahám for Pohronie and iClinic's goal by Alex Iván and own-goal by Pohronie's defender Ján Nosko.
+Sojka came on in the 66th minute as a replacement for Jakub Sedláček, with the score set at 2:2, following goals by Zachara and Abrahám for Pohronie and iClinic's goal by Alex Iván and own-goal by Pohronie's defender Ján Nosko.
 Pohronie went on to go one down after a goal by Tomáš Hučko, but Patrik Jacko had set the score to the final 3:3 in the stoppage time.
 This was Sojka's last appearance for Pohronie.

 Sojka was one of Pohronie's founding players, joining the newly formed club in 2012.
 During the 8 seasons with the club he collected over 150 league starts across three top divisions of Slovak league system, scoring over a dozen of goals.
 He was there with both promotions of the club to 2.
 Liga and the Fortuna Liga.